Latrun salient: 1967–present

 The order to seize the Latrun area came from Moshe Dayan late in the evening of day one of the Six-Day War.
 IDF military units began their operation at midnight and had secured their aims by 4 a.m.
 There was no Jordanian opposition, since the Jordanian garrison, aware it was undermanned in Latrun, had shifted troops stationed there to Jerusalem, regarding the defense of that city as their priority.
 Three Palestinian villages of Bayt Nuba, Imwas/Emmaus and Yalo bordering on the no man's land were razed and 12,000 inhabitants of the area expelled eastwards, while the cultivable land was handed over to nearby kibbutzim.
 On Israeli maps since then, both the Armistice line and the no man's land enclave have disappeared.
 The area was declared a closed military zone, with substantial parts transformed into the national Canada Park.
-The Separation Barrier built eastwards now foldsthe entire Latrun enclave within the Israeli side of the fence.
+The Separation Barrier built eastwards now folds the entire Latrun enclave within the Israeli side of the fence.
 The settlement of Mevo Horon, established in 1970, is now said to mark the separation of the Latrun enclave from the rest of the West Bank.
 Four other settlements were established in the NML, Kfar Ruth, Lapid, Maccabim and Shilat (which is also partially in Israel).
 The Israeli-Palestinian village of Neve Shalom, founded on a project of creating a model for Israeli-Palestinian communities, was also established in the NML, cultivating land partially leased from the Catholic authorities.
 Israeli municipal jurisdiction was extended over these five settlements.
 By 2010 1,200 Israeli settlers had established homes in the area.
 The Tel Aviv–Jerusalem railway runs underneath the area.

 Peace negotiations

-In 1949 Abdallah offered Israel the Jewish quarter of Jerusalem and withdrawal from the strategic Latrun area in return for the Israeli-held Qatamon quarter of Jerusalem and the repatriation of Lydda and Ramie refugees.
+In 1949 Abdallah offered Israel the Jewish quarter of Jerusalem and withdrawal from the strategic Latrun area in return for the Israeli-held Qatamon quarter of Jerusalem and the repatriation of Lydda and Ramle refugees.
 According to Raja Shehadeh, Israeli effectively annexed the area of no man's land in 1967.
 No such formal act of annexation exists however.
-In peace negotiations, according to Gideon Biger, the Israeli position has been that they retain as sovereign property half of the NLM, while the other half, while belonging to Palestinians, should remain part of Israel, and the Palestinians compensated for its loss by accepting an area of similar dimensions elsewhere.
+In peace negotiations, according to Gideon Biger, the Israeli position has been that they retain as sovereign property half of the NML, while the other half, while belonging to Palestinians, should remain part of Israel, and the Palestinians compensated for its loss by accepting an area of similar dimensions elsewhere.
 A variant of Abdallah 1's land-trade offer resurfaced in 1978 as peace talks between Israel and Egypt were underway.
 Jordan expressed a willingness to renounce their claims on the Latrun area in exchange for the Israeli spur that once truncated the main Bethlehem-Jerusalem road.
-Israel has proposed annexing some 38.2 km² (15 sq. mi.) of the area.
+Israel has proposed annexing some 38.2 km2 of the area.
 The Palestinian viewpoint rebuffs this as constituting a gratuitous appropriation of a substantial amount of uninhabited Palestinian land, with no settlers or settlements, and asserts the primacy of re-establishing the three villages that were removed and whose population was expelled.